|

 older Hawaiian gods and demigods (akua), and notice how often

-Hawaiian place names include the old gods.
+Hawaiian place names mention the old gods.

 Some Hawaiian Words and Phrases